Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

 The museum is also home to several exhibits, including agricultural tools, early transportation, technology as well as the military records of the town.

-You can also learn a lot about the history of the human settlement in this part of Oklahoma, from the bygone eras of the 1800s to the present.
+You can also learn a lot about the history of human settlement in this part of Oklahoma, from the bygone eras of the 1800s to the present.

-Red Dirt Brewhouse
+Try the Locally-Crafted Beer at Red Dirt Brewhouse

-Located on Mill Street, the Red Dirt Brewhouse is amongst the best places in Ardmore to tuck into lip-smacking American food, locally crafted beer and more.
+Located on Mill Street, the Red Dirt Brewhouse is amongst the best places in Ardmore to tuck into lip-smacking American food, locally crafted beer, and more.

 It is also amongst the few places in the city where you can enjoy dining along with live music.